-You may think you already know your audience, which, you very well may.
-But, I’ve found that most businesses haven’t identified their ideal customer.
+You may think you already know your audience, which, you very well may, but I’ve found that most businesses haven’t truly identified their ideal customer avatar.
 Let’s use the example of a plastic surgeon.
 He or she may think, “my customer is anyone who is looking to improve their appearance.”
-In the grand scheme of things, you’re right.
-In most cases, your customers would be people looking for self-improvement.
+In the grand scheme of things, they are right.
+In most cases, their customers would be people looking for self-improvement.

 Even so, when you dive deeper, there is a lot more to that customer than first meets the eye.
 Consider these 3 things:

-- First, it would be harder to identify these people making it tough to advertise to them.
+- It is harder to identify this large group of people making it tougher to advertise to them.

-- Second, many of these people may want to improve their appearance but don’t have the money.
+- Many of these people may want to improve their appearance, but don’t have the money.

-- Third, some of these people are a nightmare to work with and end up taking so much of your time and energy you may end up losing money on the surgery.
+- Some of these people are so demanding and take up so much of your time and energy that you end up losing money on the product you’re offering.

-So, imagine your best customer, the one you enjoyed working with the most and brought in a solid ROI.
-As you’re thinking about him/her, here are some questions to answer.
+So, imagine your best customer, the one you have enjoyed working with the most and who brought in a solid ROI.
+As you’re thinking about them, here are some questions to answer.
 Remember, this is your ideal customer:

 - What do they do for a career?